 Vehicles owned by club members range in age from the 1920s to 1990, and encompass most modes of road transport.
 There are vans and commercials; vintage and classic cars; motorcycles and scooters.
 Some members own classic caravans and camper vans; buses; emergency and military vehicles.
 Some attend shows and rallies around the British Isles and have won prestigious awards.
 Others are still used as everyday transport.
 Not all members own an old vehicle; the club is open to anyone who shares an interest with those who do.

 The W&DHVC is non-profit making and any money raised throughout the year and during the Road Run is donated to charity.
-Since the club started, over £23,000 has been collected and distributed to local good causes including the East Anglian Air Ambulance.
+Since the club started, over £23,000 has been collected and distributed to local good causes including the East Anglian Air Ambulance and the Norfolk Blood Bikes.

 Affiliated to the Federation of British Historic Vehicle Clubs, an organisation that exists to uphold the freedom to use old vehicles on the road, the W&DHVC now has over one hundred members.